Money Exchange In Mexico

 Large banks have a lot of negotiating power when it comes to currency exchanges and usually give the best rates.

-So, when it comes to exchanging your currency to pesos, it is best to do so automatically through an ATM machine or directly through a bank.
+So, when it comes to exchanging your currency to pesos, it is best to do so automatically through a bank-associated ATM machine or directly through a bank.

 CAVEAT: Some banks – not all – charge a fee when you use your ATM card in a foreign country.
 While the fee is usually not very large ($3-$5) it can add up if you take a small amount out of the ATM machine again and again!